Aerosophia/aerosophia/README.md

 - 👋 Hi, I’m @aerosophia
 - 👀 I’m interested in EVERYTHING
-- 🌱 I’m currently learning RWD
+- 🌱 I’m currently learning DS skills
 - 💞️ I’m looking to collaborate on whatever
 - 📫 How to reach me: EVERYWHERE